stevengharris/SplitView/README.md

 with because of the constraint.
 As soon as you tried to drag it, the splitter would snap to an allowed position, which is also jarring to users.
 To make sure there is no visual confusion about whether a splitter can be dragged, the splitter will not be shown at all when it is not draggable.
-Again: a splitter will only be non-draggable when a side is hidden and the corresponding `minPFraction` or `minSFraction` is specified.
+Again: a splitter will be non-draggable when a side is hidden and the corresponding `minPFraction` or `minSFraction` is specified.
+Note that just like setting `hideSplitter` to `true` in the `styling` modifier, if your splitter can become non-draggable, you need to include a means for your user to unhide a view once it is hidden, like a hide/show button.

 ### Hide-On-Drag